Bizly/laravel-content-publishing/README.md

     - user_id
     - major_version int, increments when published
     - minor_version int, increments when created or updated
-    - changes text(json, moderatable_fields as defined in model) Ideally, would only be a delta between the existing and the update - but, that could get overly-complex.
+    - changes text(json, publishable_fields as defined in model) Ideally, would only be a delta between the existing and the update - but, that could get overly-complex.
 > **Note:** only currently-published versions would be available in the target polymorphed table referenced.
-    - would require a method for published objects to go-around if there are new minor versions with getting as an author or a moderator
+    - would require a method for published objects to go-around if there are new minor versions with getting as an author or a publisher

 ##User Roles??
 - reader default user role, can only consume published content after the `published_at` date has passed.
 - author
-- moderator
+- publisher

 ###Suggested Methods for User to Handle Permissions in your controller:
 - `isAuthor($object_type,$object_id)` requires override in App's user class